DSprtn/GTFO_VR_Plugin/README.md

 #### MISC IN-GAME ACTIONS

-	Double handed aiming is triggered by proximity.
-Bring your hands together on a double handed weapon and you will enable it.
-Bring them far apart and it will switch back.
+	Double handed aiming is triggered by proximity of your offhand (the hand without a weapon.)
+	Bring your offhand to the gun's grip as you would IRL and you will enable it.
+	Bring your offhand far enough apart and you will disable it.

 	The watch can be toggled between inventory and objectives with the ToggleWatchMode action.